ManojG1978/aks-training/README.md

 3) Deploy a pod which stresses memory.\
 `kubectl create -f k8s-pod-limits.yaml`
 4) Investigate the Pod lifecycle and check that the POD is terminated due to OOM limits.\
-`kubectl get pod memory-stress -o yaml`
+`kubectl get pod memory-stress`
+`kubectl describe pod memory-stress`

 ## Lab 8: K8S Cronjob Scheduling